reem/chatterbox-server-js/README.md

 To get this working:

 * `npm install` in the main directory
+* `npm install -g bower` to make sure you have the latest version of bower
 * `bower install` in the client directory
 * `nodemon server/server.js` in the main directory